Provable Robust Saliency-based Explanations: Proofs

 \subsection{Statistical robustness}

-We will use tools for generalization error analysis on any single input $\bx$ (a vector, an image, or a graph) to prove that with a high probability, the empirical error of ranking salient features of $\bx$ for a fixed model $f$ is not too far away from the true error of ranking the same set of salient features, with respect to random sampling of $\bx$ from an arbitrary distribution $\mathcal{D}$ on a support set around $\bx$ where the salient features are preserved. $\mathcal{D}$ depends on $\bx$.
+We will use tools for generalization error analysis on any single input $\bx$ to prove that with a high probability, the empirical error of ranking salient features of $\bx$ for a fixed model $f$ is not too far away from the true error of ranking the same set of salient features, with respect to random sampling of $\bx$ from an arbitrary distribution $\mathcal{D}$ on a support set around $\bx$ where the salient features are preserved.

 \textbf{Roadmap}: We first adopt the McDairmid's inequality for \textit{dependent} variables to show a concentration inequality for ranking errors of a fixed feature ranking function based on the salient score function $\mathcal{I}(\bx)$.
 Then we will adopt the standard covering number argument as in~\cite{agarwal2011infinite,Rudin09jmlr} to prove uniform convergence that depends on the margin in the empirical ranking loss, therefore justifying the maximization of the gap/thickness between the scores of salient and non-salient features in R2ET.